-^{}Register for MI 250 (Journal Club) once in first year and once in second year, for a total of 2 units.
+\Register for MI 250 (Journal Club) once in first year and once in second year, for a total of 2 units.

-One elective from the following list (Prior approval from the student's adviser and department Graduate Program Director is required to use a course not from the elective list):
+Take one elective from the approved list, Appendix II.
+Prior approval from the student's adviser and department Graduate Program Director is required to use a course not from the elective list.